Vulnerable Subjects - Cognitively Impaired

 Consent for Cognitively Impaired

-To have the option to obtain assent from a subject's legally-authorized representative, the investigator must request the use of surrogate assent.
+To have the option to obtain consent from a subject's legally-authorized representative, the investigator must request the use of surrogate consent.

-When assent will be obtained from a legally-authorized representative (surrogate), the IRB usually will require that the assent of the subject be obtained.
+When consent will be obtained from a legally-authorized representative (surrogate), the IRB usually will require that the assent of the subject be obtained.

 Assent is defined as affirmative agreement to participate in research.
 Failure to object does not qualify as assent.